nottmhospitals/actions_sandbox/README.md

 The main difference is that `run` are usually within a workflow file and it can have multiple `run` commands in there.However a `commit` is when you either add a new file or edit previous files, which are then pushed to the repository

 ## Key Advice
+* If you have a **.txt** file and want to read from it, GitHub Actions allows you to do so without needing to place it inside the **actions/workflow** folder.
+Instead, you can leave it out in the main directory if you wish to do so.

 * If you have commented out code within an action it will not show the action being ran in the image below but the action will still be ran as a workflow file has been created.
 To not want a workflow file to be ran.
 You must **DELETE** the file from under the 'Actions' tab.

 ![image](https://hackmd.io/_uploads/HyBaOEDhR.png)